December 1, 2021

 Voluntary ESG Reporting — What Are the Benefits?

 Today’s regulations for ESG disclosures are regional, limited, and mostly cover publicly-traded companies or those above significant revenue thresholds and employee counts.
 Yet voluntary reporting on environmental, social, and governance (ESG) activities is on the rise.

 For example, 90% of companies on the S&P 500 produced sustainability reports in 2019.
 And NASDAQ anticipates global spending on ESG reporting will grow to $5 billion in 2025 — up from $500 million in 2020.

 Download the Guide: Voluntary ESG Reporting: What are the Benefits?

 This begs the question: Why are companies choosing to invest in voluntary ESG reporting?
 Because companies see value for their stakeholders in ESG reporting.

-Numerous studies indicate a tangible link between financial performance and a company’s ESG activities.
 Our guide below explains the factors that contribute to this correlation.
 By looking at current practices and the future of ESG, companies can more easily calculate the benefits of voluntary reporting.